 Chilies contain a chemical that is somewhat addictive.
 This chemical tricks the brain into thinking the ‘heat’ is dangerous and so releases endorphin which is a natural painkiller.
 This is partially why some people eat chili peppers, because they feel better afterwards.
 Chilies are eaten by more than a quarter of the world’s population every day, and may be the most used spice.

 It is difficult to determine exactly when the chili reached Korea.
-Some historians claim they spread from China, although most evidence suggests that they were introduced to Korea from Japan.
-In the 1540’s Portuguese Catholic Missionaries introduced the chili pepper to Japan and Korea probably became acquainted with them soon after through trade and by the Japanese Invasions of Korea, (1592-8).
+Some historians claim they spread from China, while others suggest that they were introduced to Korea from Japan.
+(Edit.
+A recent food historian says the first mention of chili peppers in a Korean book was in 1527, although this does not necessarily mean that chilis had reached Korea and were being consumed.)
+It is thought that in the 1540’s Portuguese Catholic Missionaries introduced the chili pepper to Japan and Korea probably became acquainted with them soon after through trade and later by the Japanese Invasions of Korea, (1592-8).
 Although Korea was familiar with them at this time under the name of Japanese Mustard they could not get a hold of any seeds with which to grow the plants themselves, as Japan was tightly holding on to their monopoly.
 King Sonjo (reigned 1567- 1608) repeatedly asked the Japanese and was rejected.
 Somehow Korea did however get a hold of the seeds, and the pepper plants liked the soil and climate and Koreans everywhere began to grow them and incorporating them into their cuisine.

 In 1614 Yi Sugwang, called chili peppers ‘a great poison’ so not everyone took to them immediately, but he goes on to say that they were often served in drinking-houses, so his comment may be a class bias statement.
 His comment is, however, useful as it shows that by 1614 chili peppers were widely available in Korea.
 So in just over 400 years chilies have become so tied up in the Korean way of life and it’s cuisine it is hard to comprehend that it wasn’t always so.